 A first-rate junior, as well as an accomplished advocate in his own right, at 18 years’ call Dominic has significant experience of both prosecuting and defending at the highest level.
 He has been at 5 Paper Buildings for his entire career so far, and plans to stay there.

 In recent years, Dominic’s practice has primarily focused on prosecuting and defending in cases of serious fraud, including acting on the prosecution side in SFO and FCA cases.
-He acted as junior counsel for the SFO in the Barclays US$ Libor trial, and has been instructed in the same capacity in the EURIBOR manipulation trial, which is due to be heard in the summer of 2018.
+Between 2015 and 2019, he acted as junior counsel for the SFO in a series of trials concerning manipulation of US$ Libor and EURIBOR at Barclays and Deutsche Bank.

 Dominic also has considerable experience of defending those accused of the most serious sexual offences, including in particular historical allegations.
 He has been fully trained in handling vulnerable witnesses, and his temperate and courteous style can act as a helpful contrast to the heat and noise that can be generated by such cases.
 His strengths include the provision of always realistic advice, and the delivery of closing speeches that balance logic and emotion to powerful effect.